HelloChatterbox/dev_documentation/docs/mycroft-technologies/mycroft-skills-kit.md

 ---
 description: >-
-  Learn how to use the Mycroft Skills Kit - MSK - to make the creation, testing and submission of Skills a lot easier.
+  Learn how to use the Chatterbox Skills Kit - MSK - to make the creation, testing and submission of Skills a lot easier.
 ---

-# Mycroft Skills Kit
+# Chatterbox Skills Kit

-The Mycroft Skills Kit - `msk` - is a Python-based utility that has been created to make it easier for **Skill** Authors to create, test and submit **Skills** to the [Skills Marketplace](https://market.mycroft.ai).
+The Chatterbox Skills Kit - `msk` - is a Python-based utility that has been created to make it easier for **Skill** Authors to create, test and submit **Skills** to the [Skills Marketplace](https://market.chatterbox.ai).
 We hope this utility helps to shorten the development cycle, and remove some of the tedious parts of **Skill** creation.

 `msk` currently supports the following features: